MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## How to view inventory

-To view an inventory of devices in your organization with Microsoft 365 Apps installed, perform the following steps:
+To view the inventory for the devices in your organization with Microsoft 365 Apps installed, perform the following steps:

 1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with your admin account, and then go to **Inventory** in the navigation pane.
 2. If you haven't viewed the inventory before, you will need to complete the one-step setup.
 3. Once the setup is complete, insights about devices where users have launched a Microsoft 365 app such as Word or Excel, will appear on the **Inventory** page with an hour.

 ## Inventory insights dashboard

 The first page of **Inventory** is the insights dashboard.
 This page shows you insights across the devices in your organization, including the following information:

 - The number of different Office builds, devices on those builds, and their support status.
 - The number of different Office update channels, number of different builds from those update channels, and their support status.
 - The number of devices on which Microsoft 365 Apps, version 2008 or later, is installed and the architecture (32-bit versus 64-bit) being used.
 - The top installed add-ins on those devices.

 ## Office build spread insight